jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 ## Pronunciation

-The pronunciation is as following, precise pronunciation is not needed:
+The pronunciation is as follows, precise pronunciation is not needed:

 - "a" as in map.
 IPA: a, ɐ.
 - "d" as in dome.
 IPA: d.